Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Treatment usually involves a combination of rest, ice, stretching and strengthening exercises to reduce the medial knee pain and regain stability at the knee.
 In some cases, your doctor may advise corticosteroid injections or even surgery.

-You can find out loads more about the causes, symptoms and treatment options in the Pes Anserine Bursitis section.
+You can find out loads more about the causes, symptoms and treatment options for this cause of medial knee pain in the Pes Anserine Bursitis section.

 Wear and tear in the cartilage lining the medial side of the joint from knee arthritis is the most common cause of medial knee pain in the over 50's.